Shannon Applegate

 Shannon Applegate is an American author, lecturer, and historian from the state of Oregon.
 Her works include Skookum: An Oregon Pioneer Family's History and Lore (1988) and Living Among Headstones: Life in a Country Cemetery (2005).
 She is also the co-editor of Talking on Paper: Oregon Letters and Diaries, sixth edition (1993).

-In 2007, she was named one of the eight recipients to be given the Governor's Arts Awards for 2006-2007 by Gov. Ted Kulongoski.
+In 2007, she was named one of the eight recipients to be given the Governor's Arts Awards for 2006-2007 by Ted Kulongoski.

 She is a direct descendant of Charles Applegate who blazed the Oregon Trail in 1843 along with his brothers, Jesse Applegate and Lindsay Applegate.
-Her father was Colonel Rex Applegate, the author of acclaimed military and police training manuals.
+Her father was Rex Applegate, the author of military and police training manuals.

 She lives with her husband, Daniel Robertson, on 110 acre of the land that was a part of Charles Applegate's original donation land claim.
 Their home is the "oldest house in the State of Oregon still occupied by its original family."
-Her daughter, Jessica Applegate Brown, owns and manages Applegate House Vineyards at the Charles Applegate Home, often referred to as Applegate House.